 They often have years of recorded sales results to reference.
 With this deep history, they can project numbers reliably that stand a good chance of hitting the mark.

 What if you’re only just launching your business idea, or in the early stages of growth?
 Or, perhaps you are an established business but are launching a brand new product line.

 There is so much uncertainty in these situations and it makes creating a meaningful financial forecast really difficult.

 Without an archive of data to reference and extrapolate, how do you actually make something useful that isn’t just guesswork?

-When I talk to people about planning startups some people think you just can’t do anything about this!
+When I talk to people about startup financial planning, some people think you just can’t do anything about this!

 ‘But you can’t predict the numbers behind startups, anything could happen!’

 Similar messages have come out of the popular ‘Lean startup’ movement.
 If you aren’t familiar, the lean methodology is an effective guide for finding your product/market fit really quickly.

 Part of lean thinking is that all you have when you launch a new product or business is a set of untested assumptions.